 And the other travellers I met were of a particularly high calibre, with most of them taking time out in Nepal as a rest from the more burdensome experiences of India, overlanding from Europe, resting after China or whatever, and we swapped stories about particularly welcome visits to McDonald's in Java, lounging on the islands of Thailand and dealing with the hassles of Asia.

-But it wasn't quite the thrill of India, and I longed to get back, so on Wednesday 29th April I bid adieu to Pokhara and took the bus to Kathmandu, my first step towards being immersed back into the madness I'd learned to love.
+But it wasn't quite the thrill of India, and I longed to get back, so I soon bid adieu to Pokhara and took the bus to Kathmandu, as my first step towards being immersed back into the madness that I've learned to love.